 Choosing a lender isn't the first step in becoming a homeowner.
 In reality, the home buying process starts and ends with your finances.
 Without a reasonable FICO score, buying a house is more difficult and, you could end up renting longer than you expected in San Diego until your score improves.

 A FICO score is a collection of your years of credit history based on a model developed by Fair Isaac and Company.
 Most people traditionally have a score of 650, but scores range from 300 to 850.
 Since we've experienced an economic downturn, however, some people have seen their score lowered because of underemployment, closed credit card accounts, or credit card accounts terminated because the card didn't carry a high balance.
 Some of the factors in determining your FICO score include:

 - Credit to Debt Ratio — How much do you owe versus your available credit?

 - Credit Inquiries — Do you have too many open accounts?

 - Types of Credit — Do you have a healthy mix of loans and credit cards?

-To learn more, visit myFICO.com, Fair Isaac's informational site and once per year, for free, you can review all three of your credit reports at annualcreditreport.com.
+Get more information by visiting myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.